Improving the customer experience with a performant and an always-available website, app, or API gives you a competitive edge.

 Create as many public status pages as you need, keep your customers informed of current and recent outages.

 Every plan receives high resolution monitors ensure that reporting is accurate, and alerts are responsive.

 Receive notifications when an end-point is down or performing poorly.
 Report to one or more Slack teams and channels.

-Notify your front-end when your app is unresponsive, and the back-end team when your API down with PagerDuty's on-call scheduling.
+Notify your front-end when your app is unresponsive, and the back-end team when your API is down with PagerDuty's on-call scheduling.

 More than simple HEAD requests, monitors may include a request body and header fields to test APIs, cache behaviour, and so on.

 Receive weekly performance reports in your inbox to stay informed, and highlight performance trends.